What am I entitled to now I'm retired?

 2. Other benefits

 - Cheap cinema tickets.
 Odeon, Vue and Empire offer cheaper cinema tickets to pensioners.
-Vue offers Seniors Club screenings, which includes a free cup of tea and a biscuit, and Odeon offers free hot drinks and discounted tickets at Senior Screen showings.
+Vue offers Seniors Club screenings, which includes a free cup of tea and a biscuit, and Odeon offers free hot drinks and discounted tickets at Silver Cinema showings.

 - Money off museum visits.
 Most museums offer concessions for senior citizens – English Heritage and National Trust both offer reduced memberships, too.

 - Help around the house.
 Age UK’s free Handy Van scheme is for over-60s with less than £20,000 in savings.
 It installs security systems and fits smoke alarms, to make you feel safer.